dkyleward/blog/content/authors/admin/_index.md

 ---

-Kyle Ward is a Senior Data Scientist at Caliper Corporation, which develops GIS software for travel demand modeling, redistricting and accessibility analysis.
+Kyle Ward is a Senior Data Scientist at Caliper Corporation, which develops GIS software for travel demand modeling, redistricting, and accessibility analysis.
-His interests include large-scale microsimulation, building APIs in new software languages and applying machine learning to solve problems.
+His interests include large-scale microsimulation, building APIs in new software languages, and applying machine learning to solve problems.